Analysis of Evolving Cortical Neuronal Networks Using Visual Informatics: Results

+As shown in the cosine-shape radius of the original activity space in \fig{fig_in_vitro_stim}C, Phase 3 has a much larger cosine-shape radius than Phase 0, indicating that the population activity patterns become highly dispersed 10 minutes after stimulation.
+MDE with a cosine metric preserves this expansion, giving a large embedding radius at Phase 3.
+PCA does not capture this change, as its radius at Phase 3 remains close to the radius of the spontaneous activity, and several later phases are even compressed below the Phase 0 level.

+As shown in \fig{fig_in_vitro_stim}D, MDE preserves the ordering of the original centroid distances very well, with a Spearman correlation of \(0.98\).
+PCA gives a lower correlation of \(0.73\), showing that it retains part of the large-scale separation but distorts several intermediate distances.
+Together, these results indicate that the LTP experiment contains two effects: the activity centroid moves through a sequence of post-stimulation states, with Phase 9 far from the early phases, and Phase 3 is a transient high-dispersion state.
+This is important because the separation between phase centroids and the spread within a phase are different quantities.
+A method can separate some phases visually while still missing the transient increase in within-phase variability.

 In this section, we conducted four experiments utilizing both \emph{in silico} and \emph{in vitro} models to explore the dynamics of neuronal activity under varying stimulation conditions.
-The initial \emph{in silico} experiment focused on simulating neuronal activity to reveal how different dimensionality reduction techniques, particularly MDE, effectively capture evolving connectivity patterns.
-Next, we studied the development of a human cortical neuronal network over an extended period using MDE in an \emph{in vitro} experiment.
-Following this, we employed another \emph{in silico} experiment to assess the effectiveness of MDE in identifying neuronal activity under weak and strong stimulation.
-Finally, we applied LTP stimulation to an \emph{in vitro} homogeneous rat cortical neuronal network, examining activity before, during, and after stimulation.
+For network development, MDE with a cosine metric preserves not only the visual trajectory of the conditions, but also the contraction or expansion of the activity cloud measured by the cosine-shape radius.
+This is seen in the \emph{in silico} maturation experiment and in the human cortical culture from DIV23 to DIV64.
+For stimulation, the weak \emph{in silico} experiment provides a near-null case, while strong stimulation and the \emph{in vitro} LTP experiment show clear displacement of the population activity.
+In the LTP experiment, MDE separates the phases more clearly than PCA and preserves the transient high-dispersion state at Phase 3, which PCA does not capture in the radius diagnostic.
 These experiments demonstrate the robustness of our methods across synthetic and biological systems, highlighting their potential for advancing our understanding of neuronal dynamics and the effects of stimulation.
 Further investigations into the underlying mechanisms of these interactions are planned and will be addressed in future work.